AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-workfront-work-item-missing-elements.md

 ---
-title: "[!DNL Workfront]: Object page is missing elements"
+title: '[!DNL Workfront]: Object page is missing elements'
-description: "When a user navigates to a custom section on an object in [!DNL Workfront], the page that loads may be missing some elements."
+description: When a user navigates to a custom section on an object in [!DNL Workfront], the page that loads may be missing some elements.
 hidefromtoc: yes
 feature: Get Started with Workfront
+exl-id: ced2a3c3-cacc-4b45-8955-e9a6d42e89cd
 ---
 # [!DNL Workfront]: Object page is missing elements

 >[!NOTE]